Chandni Chowk: Original Chandni Chowk

-The original Chandni Chowk, half-moon-shaped square, was situated before the Townhall; its reflection used to shimmer in the moonlit water pool located at the front.
+The original Chandni Chowk, a half-moon-shaped square, was situated before the Townhall, the latter of which itself was constructed by the colonial administration following British victory in the 1857 Rebellion; the reflection of the square used to shimmer in the moonlit water pool located at the front.
 A shallow water channel, whose source was the Yamuna, ran through the middle of the straight street now referred to as the Chandni Chowk bazaar, with roads and shops on either side of the channel.
 This road had three bazaars.

-Chandni Chowk ("moonlight square") and its three bazaars were designed and established by Princess Jahanara Begum, Shah Jahan's favourite daughter, in 1650.
+Chandni Chowk ("moonlight square") and its three bazaars were designed and established in 1650 by Princess Jahanara Begum, Shah Jahan's favourite daughter.
 Originally consisting of 1,560 shops, the bazaar was 40 yards wide and 1,520 yards long.
-The bazaar, fashion to resemble a square, was accorded ample elegance by the presence of a pool at the complex's center.
+The bazaar, fashioned to resemble a square, was accorded ample elegance by the presence of a pool at the complex's center.
 The pool glimmered under the moonlight, a characteristic that inspired its name.

 The shops were originally arranged in a distinctive half-moon pattern, a design that has since been lost or altered over time.
 The bazaar gained renown for its thriving silver trade, leading to its association with silver merchants.
-This prominence earned it the moniker Silver Street—a name rooted in its Hindi counterpart, wherein silver is called Chandi.
+This prominence earned it the moniker Silver Street'—a name rooted in its Hindi counterpart, wherein silver is called Chandi.

 The term Chandni, which is closely derived from Chandi, further emphasizes the cultural and linguistic connection to the bazaar's identity.
 The pool at the square was replaced by a clock tower (Ghantaghar) in the 1870s.
 The centre of the market is still referred to as Ghantaghar.
 Chandni Chowk was once the grandest Indian market.
 Chandni Chowk was a significant route for Mughal imperial processions, hosting the grand displays of emperors and their entourages, highlighting its importance in the empire's cultural and architectural heritage.
 The tradition of grand processions through Chandni Chowk continued during the Delhi Durbar of 1903.
-Meanwhile, the British contributed to the area's architectural heritage by constructing the Delhi Town Hall in 1863.
+Meanwhile, the British contributed to the area's Occidental architectural heritage by constructing the Delhi Town Hall in 1863.